 Note- Despite all these tips and training enhancement steps, Generative Adversarial model is still relatively new in the field of AI and deep learning and so like any other fast growing field, it too requires a lot of improvement.

+Summary

 So far you have learned how deep networks has evolved from the arena of supervised task of classifying an image, recognizing voice, text etc. towards the unsupervised field with lots of creative power through the concepts of Generative Adversarial Network.
 You have already generated some realistic images like handwritten digits, airplane, cars, birds etc using mnist, cifar datasets.
-Also, you have understood various challenges related to generative adversarial network and how to overcome it with various tuning tips.
+Also, you have understood various challenges related to generative adversarial network and how to overcome it with practical tuning tips.

-In the next few chapters we will continue our journey with different variety of GAN based model to perform some magnificent task with real datasets.
+In the next few chapters we will continue our journey with different variety of GAN based architecture to perform some magnificent task with real datasets.